Inesseni/Inesseni/README.md

 # Hi there, I'm Ines 👋

 XR Developer.
-Loves coding and learning new stuff, excited about new technology, immersive media and games!
+Loves coding and learning new stuff, excited about new technology like VR, AR and making games!

 - 🔭 I’m currently working on a React Native childrens' book